Faversham Town F.C.: Ground

 The club moved to Salters Lane in 1948.
 The ground currently has a capacity of 2,000, of which 200 is seated and 1,800 covered.
+An artificial pitch was installed in 2023.

 Crest

 Due to the fact that Faversham's civic coat of arms is based on the Royal Arms of England, Faversham Town is the only English club side to have a badge depicting three lions passant guardant, similar to that of the England national team.